Legoless/OpenCV-Dynamic/README.md

 # Building

-For the pod to build correctly, please make sure cmake is available from command line, by running `cmake` command.
-If not, you can install it with [Homebrew](http://brew.sh):
+For the pod to build correctly, please make sure **cmake** is available from command line, by running `cmake` command.
+You can install it with [Homebrew](http://brew.sh):

 `brew install cmake`